bvavra/MIDI_Accordion/README.md

 #### Building, mounting, and wiring the circuits

 1. Design and build circuits for each of the keys that need to be mapped according to the [final project schematics](//TODO - finish and upload final project schematics).
-You can refer to [these design docs](//TODO - scan and upload design docs) for reference.
+You can refer to [these design docs](https://github.com/bvavra/MIDI_Accordion/tree/master/pdf/design) and my [project photos](http://imgur.com/a/U7L83) for reference.
 	* Note: Each accordion is different, so the designs that worked for my accordion may not work for yours.
 Stick to the schamtics and plan your boards accordingly.
 Be sure to leave enough room for wires to connect everything and for the accordion to be closed up.
 2. Mount the circuit boards to the accordion and wire everything together.
 If you plan on adding the BMP180 for bellow expression, be sure to provide enough slack for the wires connecting the treble and bass side to allow for pulling the bellows out.
 3. Drill a hole to allow for connecting the USB cable from the Arduino to the computer and mount the USB port in the hole.
+4. Once everything is connected, upload the [MIDI_Accordion](https://github.com/bvavra/MIDI_Accordion/tree/master/MIDI_Accordion) sketch to your Arduino, open all of your connection software, and test that every key works properly by asserting that the key doesn't stick and that the key or button plays the correct pitch(es).
+You will likely have to adjust the pitch mappings in the code based on how you organized and wired your sensor circuits.

 #### (Optional) Communicating MIDI signals wirelessly via Bluetooth

-1. Upload the [Bluetooth_Tutorial](https://github.com/bvavra/MIDI_Accordion/tree/master/Prototypes/Bluetooth_Tutorial) prototype to your Arduino and follow the instructions on [this instructables page](http://www.instructables.com/id/Cheap-2-Way-Bluetooth-Connection-Between-Arduino-a/?ALLSTEPS) to assert that your Bluetooth receive is configured properly.
+1. Upload the [Bluetooth_Tutorial](https://github.com/bvavra/MIDI_Accordion/tree/master/Prototypes/Bluetooth_Tutorial) prototype to your Arduino and follow the instructions on [this instructables page](http://www.instructables.com/id/Cheap-2-Way-Bluetooth-Connection-Between-Arduino-a/?ALLSTEPS) to hook up the transceiver to the Arduino, configure it with your Bluetooth receiver, and test that it works properly.
 1. Upload the [Bluetooth_Tutorial_2](https://github.com/bvavra/MIDI_Accordion/tree/master/Prototypes/Bluetooth_Tutorial_2) prototype to your Arduino and follow the instructions on [this instructables page](http://www.instructables.com/id/Modify-The-HC-05-Bluetooth-Module-Defaults-Using-A/?ALLSTEPS) to access the Bluetooth transceiver's AT mode.
 While in AT mode, update the baud rate to 115,200 kb/sec by entering the command "AT+UART=115200,1,0".
 You can optionally also change the name and password of the Bluetooth device.
 2. Open the [MIDI_Accordion](https://github.com/bvavra/MIDI_Accordion/tree/master/MIDI_Accordion) sketch and uncomment the "//#define BLUETOOTH" line of code to enable the bluetooth serial port.
 Upload the changes to your Arduino.
 3. Update your Serial<->MIDI conversion software to point to the Bluetooth COM port instead of the Arduino port.